Over 25 Years of Service to the People of South Sudan

 There are 100 Native Sudanese, ordained Evangelists with college degrees preaching in their hometowns.
 They take turns today coming to Malek to teach 40 to 60 new Students in their own language at ABC.
 There are now a total of 160 Evangelists, including students, serving Christ in growing churches in Sudan.
 Prayers requested!

-May almighty God bless you all!
+May Almighty God bless you all in USA.

 PRAYERS & PRAISES

-UYOON CHURCH OF CHRIST
+MATUIC CHURCH OF CHRIST